damon-murdoch/wmmt-medal-ratio-calculator/readme.md

 Maximum Tune 6RR Medal Ratio Calculator, currently written in Powershell (And in html/css in future!)

 ### Version
-Thye latest revision for this software is 1.0.
+The latest revision for this software is 1.0.

 ### Language
 Powershell (HTML/CSS/JavaScript soon!)